SovereignCloudStack/k8s-harbor/docs/scs-deployment.md

 # SCS deployment

-The following steps were utilized for deploying the SCS reference installation of the Harbor container registry.
+The following steps were utilized for deploying the SCS reference installation of the Harbor container registry, which is available at https://registry.scs.community.

 ## Prerequisites

 - Kubernetes cluster v1.20+
-  - Use existing cluster
+  - We used the R5 version of SCS KaaS V1, which includes an ingress controller and cert manager
     ```bash
     export KUBECONFIG=/path/to/kubeconfig
     ```